 - Enterprise Java Beans (EJB) Container Integration: VisiSecure seamlessly integrates EJB security mechanisms with the underlying CORBA Security Service and CSIv2.
 CORBA offers enhanced features to the security architecture of your bean.
 By utilizing VisiSecure, you have options additional to the relatively simple EJB security model. - Web Container Integration: VisiSecure integrates with the web container by providing mechanisms to the web container that allow its own authentication and authorization engines to propagate security information to other EJB containers, as necessary.
 For example, a servlet trying to invoke an EJB container's bean will act on behalf of the original browser client that triggered the initial request.
 Security information supplied from the client will be propagated seamlessly to the EJB container.
 In addition, the web container authentication and authorization engine can be configured to use authentication LoginModules and authorization rolemaps supplied by Micro Focus. - Security Services Administrator: The administration and configuration of VisiSecure is performed using simple-to-use properties and supports tools like the Java keytool. - GateKeeper: You can use GateKeeper to enable authenticated connections across a high-level firewall.
 This allows clients to connect to the server, even if the server and the application client are on opposite sides of a firewall.
-Use of the GateKeeper is fully documented in the VisiBroker GateKeeper Guide. - Secure Transport Layer: VisiSecure utilizes SSL, the primary secure transport level communication protocol on the Internet, as a secure transport layer.
-SSL provides message confidentiality, message integrity, and certificate-based authentication support through a trust model.
+Use of the GateKeeper is fully documented in the VisiBroker GateKeeper Guide. - Secure Transport Layer: VisiSecure for Java utilizes standardized Transport Layer Security (TLS) which has evolved from the older SSL standards.
+Note that Java only supports the TLS versions provided by its underlying security provider (such as JSSE).